Tiered Cloud Backup to S3 Standard, Wasabi, and Glacier Deep Archive with RcloneView

 - Three remotes configured in RcloneView (e.g.,

-s3:hot,wasabi:warm,s3:archive). - Versioning on hot/warm buckets; lifecycle rules on
+s3:hot,wasabi:warm,s3:archive). - Versioning on hot/warm buckets; lifecycle rules on the archive bucket to transition to Glacier Deep Archive.

-s3:archivefor retention. - IAM/API permissions: list/read/write + multipart; Glacier restore permissions for cold tier.
+- IAM/API permissions: list/read/write + multipart; Glacier restore permissions for cold tier.

 Step 1: Build the hot and warm Sync jobs

-- Create Sync job (Primary -> S3 hot).
+- Create a Sync job (Primary -> S3 hot).

-- Save both jobs.
+- Save both jobs in Job Manager.

 Step 2: Add the cold archive Copy job